feliperodrigs1/oop_work_java/README.md

-# oop_work_java
+# College Work OOP

-This is a work made during a class of object-oriented programming, to pratice the basics fundamentals.
+During a class of Object-oriented programming, the professor has proposed to the students a work to pratice the fundamentals learned along the semester.